mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 In this post, together we'll be writing bindings for a subset of the functionality of [jQuery-steps](https://github.com/rstaib/jquery-steps); a lightweight wizard UI component written for jQuery.
-This wont be a deep dive into PureScript's FFI but will give you an insight into some of the practical considerations involved in using JavaScript code from PureScript.
+This won't be a deep dive into PureScript's FFI but will give you an insight into some of the practical considerations involved in using JavaScript code from PureScript.
 It assumes familiarity with JavaScript, PureScript and jQuery.